vivekKodira/logseq_tweaker/Readme.md

 * Clone this repo locally
 * Install dependencies
   * `pip install python-dotenv`
-* Tweak the .env file appropriately (specify the path to your workspace)
+* Tweak the .env file appropriately (ex: specify the path to your workspace)
 * Run `python ./script/logseq_tweaker.py`
   * The script will go through all the journals & get a list of unique `[[pages]]` or `#tags`
-* Then it searches the pages folder for any files with that name & lists any references which don't exist
+  * Then it searches the pages folder for any references which don't exist as files
 * The output is written to the file `logseq_tweaker_output.md` in your workspace

 ## Features/Roadmap
 _Add any you'd like to see as issues_

 - [x] Find all references in journals
-- [x] List references which don't exist as a file
+- [x] List all references which don't exist as files
-- [x] List references which have sub-blocks directly in a journal
+- [x] List all references which have sub-blocks directly in a journal
 - [ ] Add a user prompt to confirm & if the user approves, move the blocks from the journal to the page
 - [ ] Handle sub-folders and namespaces